k98kurz/sqloquent/dox.md

 ### `BelongsTo(HasOne)`

-Class for the relation where primary belongs to a secondary: primary.data[foreign_id_field] = secondary.data[id_field].
+Class for the relation where primary belongs to a secondary: primary.data[foreign_id_column] = secondary.data[id_column].
 Inverse of HasOne and HasMany.
 An instance of this class is set on the owned model.

 #### Methods